Dr Richard Madgwick

 Llangefni Link Road

-This major Early Medieval cemetery in Anglesey was recently excavated by Brython Archaeology.
-PhD student Iulia Rusu is undertaking the human osteological analysis and a programme of isotope analysis exploring diet and mobility will follow.
+This major Early Medieval cemetery in Anglesey was recently excavated by Brython Archaeology and Archaeology Wales.
+PhD students Iulia Rusu and Katie Faillace are undertaking the human osteological analysis and programmes of isotope analysis exploring diet and mobility.

 I am project bioarchaeologist for the Bronze Age and Iron Age midden site at Llanmaes, Vale of Glamorgan.
 The site was excavated by the National Museum of Wales, under the directorship of Adam Gwilt and Mark Lodwick and has produced the largest faunal assemblage from an project in Wales (>73,501 bone fragments).
 I have undertaken full zooarchaeological analysis of the assemblage and programmes of carbon, nitrogen and strontium isotope analysis, Transmission Electron Microscopy and Cementum banding analysis.